-Figure 8.
+Figure 9.
 Class Information Table

-The other two categories of SCDM Web Query tables-factor values and benchmarks-contain the factor values (Figures 9 through 12) and benchmarks (Figures 13 through 17) required by the HRS.
+The other two categories of SCDM Web Query tables-factor values and benchmarks-contain the factor values (Figures 10 through 14) and benchmarks (Figures 15 through 17) required by the HRS.
 SCDM determines factor values using HRS methodologies from selected data in the data elements tables.
-The factor values are presented by HRS pathway: ground water, surface water, soil and air.
+The factor values are presented by HRS pathway: ground water, surface water, the two components of the soil exposure and subsurface intrusion pathway (soil exposure component and SsI component), and air.
 The surface water pathway is further subdivided by threat: drinking water, human food chain, and environmental.
-The toxicity factor values are based on fresh and saltwater ecosystem toxicity data, and the surface water persistence factor values are based on BCFs for all aquatic species.
+The toxicity factor value represents human toxicity and is the same for all pathways/components.
+The surface water environmental toxicity factor values are based on fresh and saltwater ecosystem toxicity data, and the surface water persistence factor values are based on BCFs for all aquatic species.
 The surface water human food chain factor values are based on human toxicity and BCFs for only those aquatic species consumed by humans.
+For the SsI component, vapor migration potential is used to determine likelihood of exposure, SsI overall half-life and radioactive half-life are used in determining the site-specific degradation factor value, and SsI volatility is used to indicate a substance's eligibility in several aspects of the SsI component evaluation.
 The air pathway gas migration factor value is used to determine likelihood of release.
 For radioactive substances, human toxicity, ecosystem toxicity and surface water persistence factor values are determined as specified in Section 7 of the HRS.